 - Overall cost of 1 phase II clinical trial of 100 + 100 patients

 some € 200,000 per year – for 2 years € 400,000

 This project is the result of our long-term scientific research of Antabuse anti-cancer activity here in Olomouc.
-Our experience and concept is (so far) unique to the world.
-There is only one team, besides us, focused on Antabuse application in oncology, (prof. Weiguang Wang in UK), but they are working on some patentable formulation of disulfiram.
+So far, there is only one team, besides us, focused on Antabuse application in oncology, (prof. Weiguang Wang in UK), but they are working on some patentable formulation of disulfiram.

-Our strategy is unmatched and fits perfectly into the mission of Olomouc University Social Health Institute (OUSHI).
-It is not “only” about curing patients, but we have an ambition to change healthcare systems globally and to make them more affordable with “nonprofit drugs”.
-Details of this idea can be found in the article “Nonprofit drugs as the salvation for world‘s health care systems: the case of Antabuse” by B. Cvek, an OUSHI member, published in the prestigious international scientific journal Drug Discovery Today.
+Our strategy fits perfectly into the mission of Olomouc University Social Health Institute (OUSHI).
+It is not “only” about curing patients, but we have an ambition to contribute to changing healthcare systems globally, to make them more affordable with “nonprofit drugs”.
+More about this idea can be found in the article “Nonprofit drugs as the salvation for world‘s health care systems: the case of Antabuse” by B. Cvek, published in Drug Discovery Today.

-COLLABORATION – prof. Ray Deshaies (California Institute of Technology, Pasadena CA (USA) / prof. Vikas Sukhatme (Dana-Farber/Harvard Cancer Research, Boston MA (USA) / prof. Jiri Bartek (Danish Cancer Society Research Center, Copenhagen (DK) / prof. Ping Dou (Barbara Ann Karmanos Cancer Institute, Detroit MI (USA) / prof. Christoph Driessen (Kantonsspital St. Gallen (CH) / prof. Pavla Pouckova (1st Medical Faculty Charles University, Prague (CZ)
+PROPOSED/POSSIBLE PARTNERS* – Prof. Ray Deshaies (California Institute of Technology, Pasadena CA (USA) / Prof. Vikas Sukhatme (Dana-Farber/Harvard Cancer Research, Boston MA (USA) / Prof. Jiří Bártek (UP, Olomouc (CZ), Danish Cancer Society Research Center, Copenhagen (DK), Karolinska Institutet, Stockholm (S) / Prof. Ping Dou (Barbara Ann Karmanos Cancer Institute, Detroit MI (USA) / Prof. Christoph Driessen (Kantonsspital St. Gallen (CH), SAKK (CH) / Prof. Pavla Poučková (1st Medical Faculty Charles University, Prague (CZ)